A New Use for the Amino Acid Phenylalanine

 I am in that temper that if I were under water

-espair and hopelessness, so characteristic of serious depression, had engulfed the poet John Keats when he wrote to a friend in 1818.
-He could not have known that a chemical compound called phenylalanine (which had not yet been discovered) might provide a helpful “kick” for his own soul as well as for many other depressed souls in their struggle to remain afloat.
+Despair and hopelessness, so characteristic of serious depression, had engulfed the poet John Keats when he wrote those words to a friend in 1818.
+He could not have known then that a chemical called phenylalanine could provide a helpful "kick" for his own soul as well as for many other depressed souls in their struggle to remain afloat.

-The demons of depression exact a terrible toll on human happiness and productivity—even on life itself.
-But scientists’ quest to understand the origins of this affliction, and to ameliorate it, continues to bear fruit.
-A recent study at the Yale University School of Medicine has shown a strong link between depression and low levels of compounds called catecholamines (cat-eh-coal-ah-meens´) in our bodies.
+The demons of depression exact a terrible toll on human happiness and productivity - even on life itself.
+But the quest of science to understand the origins of this affliction, and to ameliorate it, continues to bear fruit.
+A recent study at the Yale University School of Medicine has shown a strong link between depression and the levels of catecholamines in our bodies.1

 That in itself is not news, but there is an intriguing twist.
-It was found that people who suffer from bouts of clinical depression are biochemically different from those who are normal and healthy.
-This is true even when the depression-prone individuals are in remission and appear to be normal and healthy.
+It was found that people who suffer from bouts of clinical depression are biochemically different from people who are normal and healthy.
+People with a history of clinical depression, even when they are in remission and appear to be healthy, are still biochemically different.
 They are, in a sense, biochemical time bombs ready to go off into another depressive episode.

 But what lights the fuse?
-Perhaps a better question is: is there a way to dampen the fuse so it fizzles before anything goes boom?
-Neither question has a simple answer, but much research points to the catecholamines.
+Perhaps a better question is: Is there a way to dampen the fuse so it fizzles before anything goes boom?
+Neither question has a simple answer, but much research points to the critical role played by catecholamines.

 What Are Catecholamines?